Notice of Pre-AIA or AIA Status

 wherein the first partition map remains unchanged in response to the migration of the first virtual processor from the first computer node to the second computer node (Kremer, Col 24, lines 50-67 – Col 25, lines 1-5).”

-26. Claim 18 has similar limitations to claim 6 and is rejected for similar reasons.
-Claim 18 is directed towards “The system of claim 17, wherein the first portion of the first key is a first prefix of the first key, and the second portion of the second key is a second prefix of the second key (Schlegal [0058]).”
+27. Claim 18 has similar limitations to claim 6 and is rejected for similar reasons.
+Claim 18 is directed towards “The system of claim 17, wherein the first portion of the first key is a first prefix of the first key, and the second portion of the second key is a second prefix of the second key (Schlegel [0058]).”

 receiving a request to create a data bucket; (Gupta, Col 10, lines 57 – 67)

-in response to the request to create the data bucket, creating a partition map that maps partitions of the data bucket to respective virtual processors executed in a cluster of computer nodes (Kremer, Col. 20, lines 14-29) that are coupled to a shared storage system to store data of the data bucket (Kremer, Col 20, lines 45-65), wherein portions of metadata for the data bucket are divided across the partitions (Kremer, Col 18, lines 31-43);
+based on the request to create the data bucket, creating a partition map comprising a plurality of entries mapping partitions of the data bucket to respective virtual processors (Tsirkin [0025]) executed in a cluster of computer nodes (Kremer, Col. 20, lines 14-29) that are coupled to a shared storage system to store data of the data bucket (Kremer, Col 20, lines 45-65), wherein portions of metadata for the data bucket are divided across the partitions (Kremer, Col 18, lines 31-43);

 receiving a request to access a data object in the data bucket (Kremer, Col 4, lines 64-67);

-and identifying, based on the identified partition and using the partition map, a virtual processor that has the metadata for the data object; (Kremer, Col 16, line 49 – Col 17, line 40
+obtain, from an entry for the identified partition selected from the plurality of entries of the partition map, an identifier of a first virtual processor that has the metadata for the data object, the first virtual processor being a member of the virtual processors; (Kremer, Col 16, line 49 – Col 17, line 40

-and responsive to a migration of a first virtual processor of the virtual processors from a first computer node to a second computer node of the cluster of computer nodes (Kremer, Col 21, lines 20-35), updating a virtual processor-computer node map that maps the respective virtual processors to corresponding computer nodes of the cluster of computer nodes, (Kremer, Col 25, lines 1-5 & Ogawa [0202])
+and providing, by the first virtual processor, information from the metadata for the data object for use in accessing the data object; and responsive to a migration of the first virtual processor of the virtual processors from a first computer node to a second computer node of the cluster of computer nodes (Kremer, Col 21, lines 20-35), updating a virtual processor-computer node map that maps the respective virtual processors to corresponding computer nodes of the cluster of computer nodes, (Kremer, Col 25, lines 1-5 & Ogawa [0202])

 wherein the partition map remains unchanged in response to the migration of the first virtual processor from the first computer node to the second computer node (Kremer, Col 24, lines 50-67 – Col 25, lines 1-5).”